ao-song/raft/README.md

 raft
 =====

-An implementation of raft protocol.
+An implementation of raft protocol. ---- ONGOING, not finished yet!!

 Todo:
 -----